SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 - Basic understanding of what a smart contract is.
 - Basic knowledge on Solidity and its concepts. you can click [here](https://dacade.org/communities/ethereum/courses/sol-101/learning-modules/dcc5e8e2-bc22-49a6-ace7-23ec7fcc81d5) to learn
 - Basic knowledge of HTML and Javascript.
-- Basic understanding on the command line.
+- Basic understanding of the [command line](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line).

 ## Requirements:
 - Access to a computer with an internet connection and a chrome web browser.